NIOV-Labs/backend/README.md

 ### Cairo Windows Setup

 To use Cairo on Windows, download and install the release from [cairo-windows releases](https://github.com/preshing/cairo-windows/releases).
-Then, add the following environment variables:

 ```powershell
 $env:INCLUDE += ";C:\cairo-windows-1.17.2\include"
 $env:LIB += ";C:\cairo-windows-1.17.2\lib\x64"  # or lib\x86 for 32-bit
 $env:PATH += ";C:\cairo-windows-1.17.2\lib\x64"  # or lib\x86 for 32-bit
 ```

+or just edit the env variables if you don't want to keep doing this before nodemon

 ## Installation